brodieaustin/poisoned-well-novel/poisoned-well.md

 hunter will come after her eventually did water woman know about water? not sure yet
-Manan could feel betrayed by water woman hunter is part of secret order hunter will take Manan to see a wise man who lives on a mountain side wise man has servant named quill who will try to help girls girl will end up under the protection of a lord and not want to leave Manan has poisoned herself too
+Manan could feel betrayed by water woman wise man has servant named quill who will try to help girls girl will end up under the protection of a lord and not want to leave Manan has poisoned herself too